 Provide education and information

 If you are in charge of a school or a company, it’s critical to provide education and information to other employees/students/pupils about different types of disabilities and health issues.
 Some people have been sheltered, while others have had no exposure to disabled people, which means their behavior might stem from ignorance, rather than malice.
-People need to be educated in order to grow and learn because we all come from different backgrounds.
+People need to be educated in order to grow and learn because we all come from different backgrounds with disability services here.

 Make sure to promote the right types of dialogues